Benchmark computations for the polarization tensor of small conducting objects

 \section{Adaptive Computation of PST Coefficients using BEM++}

 Apart from limited smooth geometries, such as the ellipsoid considered above, the PST does not have an analytical solution and instead numerical approximations are essential to find its coefficients.
 Furthermore, for realistic objects with edges and corners, refinement of the mesh towards these features is expected to be desirable to accurately capture the solution to the transmission problem (\ref{eq:TransmissionProblem}), and, hence, the PST coefficents.
-To efficiently and automatically guide this mesh refinement, we employ an existing adaptive mesh method based on \cite{FeischlEngBEM2014, BetckeCMAME2019, BetckeJCP2019} to enhance the numerical computation ${\mathcal T}^h$ for objects with edges and corners.
-Alternatively, other adaptive schemes could be used e.g.~\cite{877546,952557}.
+To efficiently and automatically guide this mesh refinement, we employ an existing adaptive mesh method based on \cite{BetckeJCP2019} to enhance the numerical computation ${\mathcal T}^h$ for objects with edges and corners.
 In particular, these schemes allow elements to be selected for refinement according to the magnitude of the contributions to the error indicator with those with the largest contributions being refined.
 The solution on the refined mesh leading to a better approximation for an economical increase in computational effort.